janjiralakirankumar/DevOpsEssentials/README.md

 | AKIAXMWJXSSHRD27T6SC | H4Vh0U5oenKfmJ/+FEUcbaGbDjcnGAmZvQLX7zTT |

 ---
-#### Note: If you need to create new credentials, Follow the below steps:
+#### Note: If you want to create new credentials, Follow the below steps:
 1. Go to the AWS console.
 On the top right corner, click on your name or AWS profile ID.
 2. When the menu opens, click on Security Credentials.
 3. Under AWS IAM Credentials, click on **Create Access Key**.